zmike808/rtorrent-ps-ch/README.rst

    :align: center
    :alt: Extended Canvas Screenshot

-This fork is another set of UI patches on top of the original.
-It's created to use with `rtorrent-ps_setup project <https://github.com/chros73/rtorrent-ps_setup/>`_
+This fork is another set of UI patches on top of the original, it also includes a set of fixes and enhancements for ``rtorrent``.
+It's created to use with `rtorrent-ps_setup <https://github.com/chros73/rtorrent-ps_setup/>`_  project.

 It includes the following changes on `extended canvas <https://github.com/chros73/rtorrent-ps/blob/master/docs/RtorrentExtendedCanvas.md#columns-in-the-collapsed-display>`_: